papicella/snyk-code-workshop/README.md

 * This time lets run the "**snyk code test**" but get output data in JSON format.

-_Note: There is going to be much more output this time rather then the concise output from the previous test.
-This output gives you more or less the same information you see in the Snyk App UI_
+_Note: There is going to be much more output this time rather than the concise output from the previous test._

 ```shell
 ❯ snyk code test --json